-“I love waking up in beautiful places,” said Jace.'It's like owning a home in some of the coolest places except you don't have a mortgage and can stay there as long as you want.'Click To Tweet
+“I love waking up in beautiful places,” said Jace.
+“It’s like owning a home in some of the coolest places except you don’t have a mortgage.”

 Jace said someday, he and Giddi and the baby will probably settle down into a real house, but they’re not quite ready for that yet.

 “We’re living in the moment and that’s what we want right now.
 We do have future plans of buying land and settling down, at least part of the year.”